Majhi Tujhi Reshimgath

-Majhi Tujhi Reshimgath was an Indian Marathi language television series which aired on Zee Marathi.
+Majhi Tujhi Reshimgath is an Indian Marathi language television series which aired on Zee Marathi.
 It premiered from 23 August 2021 by replacing Aggabai Sunbai.
 It is directed by Ajay Mayekar and written by Sankarshan Karhade under the banner of Creative Minds Production.
 It starred Prarthana Behere, Myra Vaikul and Shreyas Talpade in lead roles.

 Synopsis

 Neha Kamat, a single mother, lives in a chawl with her 5-year-old daughter, Pari, who suffers from diabetes and has to daily take an injection of insulin.
 Neha's ex-husband had abandoned her even before the birth of Pari and she takes care of her daughter single-handedly since then.
 During Neha's working hours, Pari is taken care of by their kind-hearted neighbours, Bandopant and Aruna Naik, who are also known as Bandu Kaka and Kaku, respectively, and are a senior citizen couple.
 Yashwardhan Chaudhari, who is also known as Yash, is a wealthy, orphaned businessman based in Dubai, United Arab Emirates, who arrives in India to manage his family business under the supervision of his elderly grandfather, Jagannath Chaudhari, who is also known as Aajoba.

 During his visit to Mumbai, Yash meets Neha and falls in love at first sight with her.
 He learns that Neha is working in his own company and decides to not reveal his identity to her.
 Yash instructs his childhood friend, Sameer, to act as the employer in his company, while he himself acts as his assistant in front of everyone.
 During this pretense, Yash befriends Neha in the office and finds out about her struggle with a middle-class life.
 Thus, Yash comes to Neha's aid every time and also befriends Pari in the process, while Neha is forced by her estranged brother's wife, Meenakshi, to get remarried with a fraud lawyer, Advocate Rajan Paranjape.